-Nausea & Dizziness After Chiropractic Adjustment: Why?
+Dizziness After Chiropractic Adjustment: What to Do

 Key Takeaways

-• Feeling dizzy can be a good sign: This sensation is often a temporary signal that your body is successfully adapting to a healthier alignment as your nervous system and inner ear recalibrate.
+- Feeling dizzy can be a good sign: This sensation is often a temporary signal that your body is successfully adapting to a healthier alignment as your nervous system and inner ear recalibrate.

-• Support your recovery with water and rest: Help your body integrate the adjustment by drinking plenty of water, getting adequate rest, and avoiding intense activity for a day or two after your appointment.
+- Support your recovery with water and rest: Help your body integrate the adjustment by drinking plenty of water, getting adequate rest, and avoiding intense activity for a day or two after your appointment.

-• Know when to seek medical advice: Trust your intuition and contact your doctor if dizziness is severe, lasts more than 48 hours, or is accompanied by other serious symptoms like vision changes or sudden weakness.
+- Know when to seek medical advice: Trust your intuition and contact your doctor if dizziness is severe, lasts more than 48 hours, or is accompanied by other serious symptoms like vision changes or sudden weakness.

 Feeling a little lightheaded or dizzy after a chiropractic adjustment can be surprising, but it’s often a normal response from your body.
 Think of it as a sign that change is happening.
 Your body is adapting to a new, healthier alignment, and that process can sometimes create temporary sensations like dizziness.
 This happens as your nervous system, muscles, and even blood flow begin to respond to the treatment.
 Understanding why this occurs can help you feel more at ease and confident in your body’s healing process.
 Let’s walk through a few common reasons you might feel this way.

-Your Nervous System is Resetting
+It's Just Your Nervous System Hitting 'Reset'

 Your nervous system is your body's command center, and your spine is its main highway.
 When we perform an adjustment, we're essentially helping to clear up traffic jams along this highway.
 This process changes the signals being sent between your brain and your body.
 As your nervous system recalibrates to this improved communication, it can briefly affect your sense of balance, leading to a feeling of dizziness.
 It’s a temporary phase as your body gets used to its new, more efficient operating system.
 Our gentle techniques are designed to make this reset as smooth as possible.

-A Quick Inner Ear Shake-Up
+A Temporary Shift in Your Inner Ear

 Your sense of balance is managed by a sophisticated system in your inner ear called the vestibular system.
 The nerves in your upper neck are closely linked to this system.
 When your neck is adjusted, especially with precise and gentle methods like QSM3, the movement can stimulate these nerves and temporarily "shake up" your inner ear's equilibrium.
 This can cause a brief spell of dizziness or a feeling of being off-balance.
 It’s similar to how you might feel after stepping off a boat.
 Your body just needs a moment to find its land legs again as it adjusts to the positive changes.

-Temporary Changes in Blood Pressure
+A Brief Dip in Blood Pressure

 Have you ever felt a head rush after standing up too quickly?
 The dizziness after an adjustment can be very similar.
 As your spine moves into a better position, the tension in the surrounding muscles and tissues begins to release.
 This can cause a temporary shift in your body's blood flow and a slight, brief drop in blood pressure, leading to that lightheaded feeling.
 It’s a physiological response to the release of long-held tension and a sign that your body is beginning to relax and function more normally.
 This sensation typically passes very quickly as your circulation stabilizes.